anishsoni29/HarmonyHunt/README.md

-# 🎧 HarmonyHunt: A Shazam-like Audio Recognition Algorithm
+# 🎧 Zazam: A Shazam-like Audio Recognition Algorithm

 Audio fingerprinting and recognition algorithm implemented in Python.